Last updated: July 29, 2024

 Another key member of the household was Harriet Hawkins (1807-lv.1886), who appears to have been head dressmaker.
 (Her daughter Sarah assisted her as a seamstress.)
 Similarly to Mark Posey and Lucy Jackson, Harriet received finer articles of clothing, accessories such as bonnets, and Ridgely family hand-me-downs.
 Harriet's importance to the story of enslavement at Hampton, however, goes deeper than her domestic role.
 The story of Harriet and her children speak to the role of privilege in shaping individual lives.

-Harriett Hawkins was at Hampton throughout John and Eliza Ridgely's ownership.
-However, she is also listed in certain records, such as the "Shoe List," from the time when John's father, Governor Charles Carnan Ridgely, was still alive.
-However, since she is not recorded in the Governor's estate records, she cannot have been his property.
-Instead, it is likely that she was owned by John himself.
+Harriett Hawkins was at Hampton throughout John and Eliza Ridgely's time.
+However, she is also listed in certain records, such as the "Shoe List," from the time when John's father, Charles Carnan Ridgely, was still alive.
+However, since she is not recorded in the his estate records, she cannot have been his property.
+Instead, it is likely that she was enslaved by John Ridgely himself.
 From an account in the G. Howard White Papers in the Maryland State Archives on November 3, 1827, is found the entry "Harriet (Mr. J. Ridgely) 1 [pair of shoes].
 In June of the same year, the list includes "June 19, made 1 pr fine for Harriet Hawkins."

 Charles Hale Brown was also a well-known figure in the Baltimore community.
 His family believed that he worked principally as a doorman for the Baltimore Club.
 His obituary in the Sun from June 1911 also states: